 - The first Reading CA to begin their community–led appraisal was the Russell Street & Castle Hill CA, a large densely populated CA experiencing many of the problems of multiple occupation and inner city living.
 This was followed shortly after by St Peter’s, Caversham.
 We are working to complete these two during 2017.
 We have started on Market Place/ London Street and Eldon Square.

-- 1 page summaries have been prepared for ALL areas except Horncastle and Routh, where we do not have representation on our committee.
+- The existing Conservation Area Appraisals may be accessed HERE.
+This page also includes one page summaries CAAC members have prepared for ALL areas except Horncastle and Routh, where we do not have representation on our committee.

 HOW TO GET INVOLVED

 - Volunteers to assist complete this significant task are sought.
 Please contact Evelyn Williams – the Chair of the CAAC if you wish to discuss how to get involved email@example.com

 Protection of significant views with heritage interest

 We have worked with the Council’s Planning Policy team to identify River and Town Views of historical significance.
 As a result the Local Plan for 2018 includes 8 agreed views.

 In January 2018 we submitted a summary document to RBC which analyses the features of each area.
 Once this is approved it will be published and a link provided here.

 This concluded some stirling work by a small number of volunteers from the CAAC.